gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/orders/README.md

+---
+description: Learn how HotWax Commerce syncronizes order information from shopify.
+---

 # Orders

 HotWax Commerce ensures that order information is always updated to streamline the process of fulfilling orders.
 When syncing orders from Shopify, HotWax Commerce tackles four essential scenarios